-- 2. Programmatic Review: To make funding recommendations and select the application(s) that, individually or collectively, will best achieve the program objectives, the following criteria are used by programmatic reviewers: - a.
+- a.
 Ratings and evaluations of the peer reviewers - b.
-Relevance to the mission of the DHP and FY16 OPORP, as evidenced by the following: - Adherence to the intent of the award mechanism - Program portfolio composition - Military relevance - Relative impact
+Relevance to the mission of the DHP and JPC-8/CRMRP, as evidenced by the following: - Adherence to the intent of the award mechanism • - Program portfolio composition • - Military relevance • - Relative impact